git-og/EasyOpenRedList/README.md

 1. Request an API token from here: https://apiv3.iucnredlist.org/api/v3/token
 2. Install OpenRefine from here: http://openrefine.org/
 3. Format your species list so that only the binomial species name (no authorship or sub-species) are in a column called scientificName
-3. Open OpenRefine, and start a new Project by importing your species list
+4. Open OpenRefine, and start a new Project by importing your species list
-4. Open the Undo/Redo tab
+5. Open the Undo/Redo tab
-5. Click the Apply button
+6. Click the Apply button
-6. Copy and paste the code below into the window that appears.
-Do not click OK until you have completed Step 7.
+7. Copy and paste the code below into the window that appears. **Do not click OK until you have completed Step 8**.
-**7. Replace YOUR_TOKEN_HERE with the token provided in Step 1, and click OK.**
+8. Replace YOUR_TOKEN_HERE with the token provided in Step 1, and click OK.
 ```markdown
 [
   {